REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 18. The sequence of a Hearing shall be as follows:

-1. The Hearing Officer shall read statements regarding the expectations for the hearing, including expectations regarding truthfulness and confidentiality, and the allegations as listed in the notice which are to be considered at the hearing.
+1. The Hearing Officer will read statements regarding the expectations for the hearing, including expectations regarding truthfulness and confidentiality, and the allegations as listed in the notice which are to be considered at the hearing.

 6. The Hearing Officer may limit or exclude questioning that is irrelevant.
 The Hearing Officer may also enforce the rules of decorum, requiring all Parties and Advisors to participate respectfully and non-abusively.